 Renting a car in Croatia, you will be able to choose from a couple of pick-up locations.
 It is possible to pick up your rental car at the airport immediately after arriving in the country or from the dealership in the city centre.

 It is extremely important to inspect your rental car before you sign any paperwork and start driving, for your own security.
 Read your rental contract carefully and make sure you are aware of exactly what is included, as well as any additional charges that may apply.

 But that isn’t to say that a minority of scam artists don’t exist practically everywhere in the world.
-To mitigate even the faintest possibility of finding yourself in the situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.

-You can also further protect yourself by always checking the past reviews of the Croatia rental companies and branches that you are considering using.

-Post-edit | Renting a car in Croatia, you will be able to choose from a couple of pick-up locations.
-It is possible to pick up your rental car at the airport immediately after arriving in the country or from the dealership in the city centre.

-It is extremely important to inspect your rental car before you sign any paperwork and start driving, for your own security.
-Read your rental contract carefully and make sure you are aware of exactly what is included, as well as any additional charges that may apply.

-But that isn’t to say that a minority of scam artists don’t exist practically everywhere in the world.
-To mitigate even the faintest possibility of finding yourself in the situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.
+To mitigate even the faintest possibility of finding yourself in a situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.

 You can also further protect yourself by always checking the past reviews of the Croatia rental companies and branches that you are considering using.